-The CEO Trust is where CEOs come together to help each other in ways only we can -- with camaraderie, counsel and referrals.
+The CEO Trust is where CEOs come together to help each other, with camaraderie, counsel, and referrals.
 Trustees (members) share important values in common, which, because subscribed by all, create a warm, collaborative environment.
 Meaningful interactions with trusted peers is efficient, and results in tangible business impact and valuable professional and personal relationships.
+CEOs in the Trust achieve higher levels of business, career, and personal success.

 Authentic Leadership refers to the deep sense of responsibility inspired leaders feel: